fabric8io/kubernetes-client/doc/CRD-generator.md

 ### Generating `x-kubernetes-preserve-unknown-fields: true`

-If a field or one of its accessors is annotated with `JsonAnyGetter`/`JsonAnySetter` or the field type is `JsonNode`
+If a field or one of its accessors is annotated with `com.fasterxml.jackson.annotation.JsonAnyGetter`/`com.fasterxml.jackson.annotation.JsonAnySetter` or the field type is `com.fasterxml.jackson.databind.JsonNode`

 ```java
 public class ExampleSpec {